Organizer

 (Image credit: IONOS)

-A separate eCommerce Builder adds more professional features.
-It allows you to sell digital products, supports favorites and wish lists, adds volume discounts, enables selling on Amazon and eBay, and more.
-The top plan is priced at $35 a month for the first six months of the annual plan, $50 afterwards.
-That's a better choice for larger stores, or if you've real ecommerce ambitions.
+Upgrade to the Pro plan to be able to sell digital products, where you will also get advanced product SEO.
+The highest-end plan is priced at $42 a month for the first six months of the annual plan, $92 afterwards.
+That's a better choice for larger stores, or if you have real ecommerce ambitions.

-This is a decent set of plans covering just every type of user, but there are still other options worth considering.
+All in all, this is a decent set of plans covering just about every type of user, but there are still other options worth considering.
 HostGator's Gator and Hostinger's website builder support building basic web stores at minimal cost; Wix has better store templates and many more features, and Bluehost's WooCommerce plans include an array of business-friendly marketing and SEO extras.

 How fast is IONOS?